mjegann5/anypoint-datablind-policy/README.md

 # Anypoint Datablind Policy

-ANypoint Data Blind policy protects sensitive data in API response by encrypting the sensitive fields.
+Anypoint Data Blind policy protects sensitive data in API response by encrypting the sensitive fields.
 Sensitive fields are protected by encryption (AES/FPE) and masking.
 Users requiring sensitive date is required to provide a valid Override-Token provided by DataBlind.
 Users providing an expired or empty Override-Token will only get the encrypted data.

 ## API Responses